barryvdh/laravel-stack-middleware/readme.md

 ## Stack Middleware for Laravel 5

 > Note: This package is still very alpha!
+Read [this blogpost](http://barryvdh.nl/laravel/2015/02/18/using-stackphp-middleware-in-laravel-5/) for more information

 Laravel 4 used [HttpKernelInterface Middlewares](http://stackphp.com/middlewares/) for its Middleware, but Laravel 5 uses a new way.
 This package provides a way to wrap StackPHP Middleware so it can be used with Laravel 5